 Member of the WIDA Consortium since 2010.

-Missouri uses Kindergarten W-APT and WIDA Online Screener (for Grades 1-12) to identify English language learners (ELLs).
-ACCESS for ELLs is given to all ELLs during the annual testing window, which typically lasts from early January through early March.
+Missouri uses WIDA Screener for Kindergarten and WIDA Online Screener (for Grades 1-12) to identify English learners (ELs).
+ACCESS for ELLs is given to all ELLs during the annual testing window, which typically runs for eight weeks starting in early January.

 Requirements and Resources